Article | Last updated: 20/01/2022 | Ministry of Foreign Affairs

-As a result of the coronavirus situation, the Norwegian Government has adopted laws and regulations on various related matters, including border control, entry restrictions for foreign nationals, requirements on documentation of negative test result, pre-arrival registration, mandatory testing and quarantine upon entry to Norway.
-The coronavirus regulations change frequently and often on short notice, and Missions are recommended to keep up to date by regularly visiting the relevant webpages.
+As a result of the coronavirus situation, the Norwegian Government has adopted laws and regulations to control infection.
+The coronavirus regulations and infection control measures change frequently and often on short notice, and Missions are recommended to keep up to date by regularly visiting the relevant webpages.

 Please find below:

 - Frequently asked questions regarding laws and regulations applicable to Diplomatic and Consular Missions, and

 - important links and circular notes related to the coronavirus situation.